 Sugary foods and drinks create the perfect conditions for acid-producing bacteria to grow and flourish.
 Unfortunately, the acid produced by bacteria erodes tooth enamel and eventually develops into cavities.

 Plaque can also lead to bacteria growth.
 Without regular brushing and flossing, plaque starts to build up and hardens.
 Plaque build-up leads to gum inflammation and the development of gum disease, or gingivitis.

 As inflammation increases, your gums start to recede from your teeth.
 When this happens, little pockets form and begin collecting puss.
 This effect is a sign of periodontitis, which is an advanced stage of gum disease and makes cosmetic dentistry more difficult.

-Sugary foods and drinks are just one of the many factors that can lead to oral diseases.
+Sugary foods and drinks are just one of the many factors that can lead to a dentistry emergency situation.
 Others include:

-We can diagnose most dental issues right here in our office.
-During your examination, we will take a close look at your:
+We can diagnose most dental issues right here in our Langley office.
+During your examination, the dentist will take a close look at your: